nathanjpaek/discord-cluster-manager/README.md

 /leaderboard submit {github / modal} {leaderboard_name: str} {script: .cu or .py file}
 ```

-The leaderboard submission for *Python code* requires the following function signatures:
+The leaderboard submission for _Python code_ requires the following function signatures:

 ```python
 # User kernel implementation.
 def custom_kernel(input: torch.Tensor) -> torch.Tensor:
     # Implement me...
 ```

 ### Other Available Leaderboard Commands

 Deleting a leaderboard:

 ```
 /leaderboard delete {name: str}
 ```

 List all active leaderboards and which GPUs they can run on:

 ```
 /leaderboard list
 ```

 List all leaderboard scores (runtime) for a particular leaderboard. (currently deprecated.
 Doesn't
 support multiple GPU types yet)

 ```
 /leaderboard show {name: str}
 ```

 #### GPU Kernel-specific Commands

 We plan to add support for the PyTorch profiler and CUDA NSight Compute CLI to allow users to
 profile their kernels.
 These commands are not specific to the leaderboard, but may be helpful for
 leaderboard submissions.

-## Testing the Discord Bot

-Use the `/verifyruns` command to test basic functionality of the cluster bot.
-To check database connectivity, use the `/verifydb` command.

-[!IMPORTANT]
-You need to have multiple environment variables set to run the bot on your own server:

-You can run the bot in two modes:
-- Production mode: `python discord-bot.py`
-- Debug/staging mode: `python discord-bot.py --debug`

-When running in debug mode, the bot will use your `DISCORD_DEBUG_TOKEN` and `DISCORD_DEBUG_CLUSTER_STAGING_ID` and display as "Cluster Bot (Staging)" to clearly indicate it's not the production instance.

 ## How to add a new GPU to the cluster